ceguest/slider_game/README.md

 This game was created at the September CodeHub Python Dojo.

-The aim was to create a [slider puzzle] (https://en.wikipedia.org/wiki/Sliding_puzzle)
+The aim was to create a [slider puzzle](https://en.wikipedia.org/wiki/Sliding_puzzle).